 You’ve just gotta love the color of red beets.
 Magenta.
-You might tell me that you don’t like their earthy taste, but you can’t say they aren’t one of the prettiest colored vegetables, right?
-If you do prepare red beets, check your social calendar to make sure your pink-stained fingers have time to reset to their everyday hue before a black-tie event.
+You might say that you don’t like their earthy taste, but you can’t say they aren’t one of the prettiest colored vegetables, right?
+If you do prepare red beets, check your social calendar to make sure your pink-stained fingers have time to reset before your next event.

-These Garbanzo Beet Patties were a hit, too.
+Garbanzo Beet Patties were a hit with my husband, too.
 I packed some up for an overnight trip to a sports tournament where I knew they would not have anything I was interested in eating.
 When it was lunchtime I simply opened my cooler, grabbed a coconut wrap, placed 3 garbanzo beet patties on top with lettuce, sprouts, and avocado slices to garnish.
 Then added a few dollops of goat cheese spread before I rolled everything up.
-I made a second one for him.
 The wraps made a very satisfying meal and we were glad I took the time to pack them up as we looked over at the long lines for the other tournament food options.

 Garbanzo Beet Patties

 - 1 15- ounce can garbanzo beans, drained and rinsed